davidecavalieri/DropletLAB/README.md

 [1] Cavalieri, D., Liberatori, J., Blandino, M. et al. Evaluation of Non-ideal Fluid Modeling for Droplet Evaporation in Jet-Engine-Like Conditions.
 Flow Turbulence Combust 114, 857–885 (2025). https://doi.org/10.1007/s10494-024-00610-x

-Copyright (C) 2025 Davide Cavalieri - All Rights Reserved You may use, distribute and modify this code under the terms of the MIT license.
+Copyright (C) 2025 Davide Cavalieri - All Rights Reserved You may use, distribute and modify this code under the terms of the  license.